 The term “deviated septum” has become much more commonplace today than ever before.
 Still, even those who have been diagnosed with a deviated septum don’t fully understand what causes it, what it can do, and how to correct it.
-Those who have a deviated septum have likely been diagnosed by a primary care physician or ear, nose, and throat specialist, but they may not have discussed the issue with a facial plastic surgeon like Dr. Miller.
+Those who have a deviated septum have likely been diagnosed by a primary care physician or ear, nose, and throat specialist, but they may not have discussed the issue with a facial plastic surgeon like Dr. Miller, located in New York City.
 Learn more about this condition and what can be done to reverse it.

 What Is a Deviated Septum?

 Inside the nose, the nasal passages are separated by a small, delicate piece of cartilage.
 When this cartilage is straight, both airways are unobstructed and capable of breathing in equal amounts of air.
 A deviated septum occurs when this cartilage is misaligned.
 It can result in imbalanced or difficult breathing, sinus drainage problems, and even trouble sleeping.
 An estimated 80 percent of people have a deviated septum to some degree, many of whom do not know it.